The Girl from Tomorrow

 While in the year 1990, she befriends Jenny (Melissa Marshall), who helps Alana adapt to life in a time unfamiliar to her, and later helps her to return to her own time.

-A sequel series, The Girl from Tomorrow Part II: Tomorrow's End aired in 1993.
+The series' second installment, The Girl from Tomorrow Part II: Tomorrow's End aired in 1992.

 Premise

 In the year 3000, the human race is in a state of Utopia.
-The major challenge facing them is continuing rebuilding the Earth after "The Great Disaster", a catastrophic event that took place in 2500 and nearly destroyed the entire Earth.
+The major challenge facing them is continuing to rebuild the Earth after "The Great Disaster", a catastrophic event that took place in 2500 and nearly destroyed the entire Earth.

-In order to investigate its causes, a scientist named Tulista is sent to the past using the Time Capsule, a device created by a scientist named Bruno.
-Upon the capsule's return, Tulista is held hostage by Silverthorn, a criminal from the year 2500, who is intent on conquering the future.
-Realizing that even though the year 3000 does not have weapons per se, his own weapons are no match to the superior technology of the Transducer, he manages to take Alana, Tulista's student, hostage, and escapes into the past, where he figures he will have a better chance.
-Arriving in 1990, Alana escapes, and later meets a teenager named Jenny Kelly, whose help she enlists in order to get back to the Capsule before it returns automatically to the future, leaving her stranded in the past.
-After thinking that the Capsule was destroyed, Jenny and Alana discover that it has been seized by Silverthorn, who is building his power and making vast amounts of money by using information from the Capsule's database, and will therefore not allow Alana to use it to return to her own time.
+In order to investigate its causes, the scientist Tulista is sent to the past using the Time Capsule, a device created by a fellow scientist named Bruno.
+Upon the capsule's return, Tulista is held hostage by a criminal from 2500 named Silverthorn, who is intent on conquering the future.
+Silverthorn realises that even though the year 3000 has no weapons per se, his own weapons are no match to the superior technology of the Transducer.
+He manages to take Tulista's student Alana hostage, and escapes into the past where he figures he will have a better chance.
+Arriving in 1990, Alana escapes and later meets a teenager named Jenny Kelly, whose help she enlists in order to get back to the Capsule before it automatically returns to the future and leaves her stranded in the past.
+After thinking that the Capsule was destroyed, Jenny and Alana discover that it has been seized by Silverthorn, who is building his power and making vast amounts of money by using information from the Capsule's database, and will therefore expel Alana to use it to return to her own time.
 Along with the help of Jenny's family and her teacher, Alana and Jenny must devise a plan to retrieve the Capsule while foiling Silverthorn's plans, so that Alana can return home to the year 3000.

-Character profiles
+Characters

 Alana

 Alana (Katharine Cullen) is a fourteen-year-old girl from the year 3000.
 Alana's parents live on Titan, Saturn's moon.
 They sent her to Earth to be educated.
 On Earth, she has guardians who teach her how to use the Transducer, so she can achieve her ambition of becoming a healer.
 Alana has three distinctive dots on the side of her face in the temple area.
 These dots signify that she is mature enough to use a Transducer.
 Taken in by the Kellys on arriving in 1990, Alana is given the name 'Alana Turner' and passed off as Irene's niece to avoid suspicion.